Now In Stock: HiveAlive Fondant is valuable all year round, including while temperatures are too low to feed syrup.

 So, plan early!

-We have looked at the Common Races of Honey Bees available to you.
+We have looked at common races of bee available to you.
 The choice of bees affects many aspects of your bees, including:

 Another factor, mostly relevant to a package of bees or a nuc (see below), is the geographic source of your bees.
 It is possible to have either shipped to you from anywhere in the country.
 As a general rule, though, PerfectBee doesn't recommend this, for a number of reasons: